Mahra bint Mohammed Al Maktoum

 Sheikha Mahra bint Mohammed bin Rashid Al Maktoum (مهرة بنت محمد بن راشد ال مكتوم; born 26 February 1994) is an Emirati princess and member of the Dubai ruling family as the daughter of the Prime Minister of the United Arab Emirates, Mohammed bin Rashid Al Maktoum.
-She is interested in equestrianism, and is actively involved in charitable work and supporting humanitarian causes.
+She gained international attention in 2024 after announcing her divorce of her husband on Instagram using the triple talaq, traditionally only done by men.
+She has been engaged to rapper French Montana since 2025.

 Early and personal life

 Sheikha Mahra bint Mohammed bin Rashid Al Maktoum was born on 26 February 1994, as the only child from Mohammed bin Rashid Al Maktoum's marriage to Greek socialite Zoe Grigorakos.
 Her birth name was Christina.
 She has Greek ancestry from her mother, and is part of the Al Falasi house.
 She has 25 half-siblings through her father.
-She graduated university in 2023 with a degree in international relations.
+She graduated from university in 2023 with a degree in international relations.
+She is interested in equestrianism.

 Sheikha Mahra legally married Sheikh Mana bin Mohammed bin Rashid bin Mana Al Maktoum, an Emirati businessman, in April 2023, and had a wedding ceremony in May.
 The couple have a daughter, born in May 2024.
-Sheikha Mahra announced her divorce via Instagram in July 2024, by invoking the practice of triple talaq, where a man divorces his wife by saying "I divorce you" three times at once, a practice that is not customarily performed by women against their husbands.
+Sheikha Mahra announced her divorce via Instagram in July 2024 after accusing him of infidelity, by invoking the practice of triple talaq, where a man divorces his wife by saying "I divorce you" three times.
+It is not customarily performed by women against their husbands.
 She would later thank her father for his support during the divorce.

-In August 2025, her engagement to Moroccan-American rapper French Montana became public.
-Montana proposed following Paris Fashion Week 2025, where he modelled the Spring/Summer collection for 3.PARADIS.
+Her divorce post caught the attention of Moroccan-American rapper French Montana, who was impressed, and asked a mutual connection to reach out to her.
+She gave Montana a tour of Dubai in October 2024, sparking dating rumours.
+In August 2025, a press release confirmed her engagement to Montana.
+Montana proposed following Paris Fashion Week in June 2025, where he modelled the Spring/Summer collection for 3.PARADIS.
+The engagement ring was designed by Eric Mavani and valued at an estimated $1.1 million.